 Love a place with a wine list as long as your arm?
-Book your seat under the parasols at Rendezvous who are making the most of the *hoped-for* spring sunshine with a Garden Bar and a small daily Garden Menu.
-Open Weds – Sat 12-10pm.
+Book your seat under the parasols at Rendezvous who are making the most of the summer sunshine with a Garden Bar and a small daily Garden Menu.

 Winslade Manor, Clyst St George nr Exeter

-The hottest new venue in town is ready for you, even if only for drinks and bites on the terrace, overlooking newly planted borders and a backdrop of Grade II listed Georgian elegance.
+The hottest new venue in town is ready for you for drinks and bites on the terrace, overlooking newly planted borders and a backdrop of Grade II listed Georgian elegance.
 If the totally delicious sesame seed covered sausage roll I bought from their lockdown catering van is anything to go by, the food from chef Matt Mason, formerly of Jack in the Green, it will all have been worth the wait.